0xAX/linux-insides/mm/linux-mm-1.md

 };
 ```

 Here we can see initialization of the `memblock` structure which has the same name as structure - `memblock`.
-First of all note on `__initdata_memblock`.
+First of all note the `__initdata_memblock`.
 Defenition of this macro looks like:

 ```C
 #ifdef CONFIG_ARCH_DISCARD_MEMBLOCK